misterjoa/bt-manager/README.rst

 ****************************

 This fork has been made in order to have native python3.6 compatibility without installing the package.
-As source repo does not move much, I will contribute as modifications are needed to this code I do not own BT-manager PyPI repo, so modifications will be pushed upstream if asked by original maintainers
+As source repo does not move much, I will contribute as modifications are needed to this code.
+I do not own BT-manager PyPI repo, so modifications will be pushed upstream if asked by original maintainers

 ****************************